beaulebens/keyring/readme.txt

 Add files to includes/services/extended/ that either implement one of the includes/services/core/ service foundations, or start from scratch.
 Follow one of the existing service definitions for a template, and see service.php in the root of Keyring for some detail on methods you need to define, and optional ones that might make your life easier.

 == Changelog ==
+= 1.6.2 =
+* Enhancement: New Fitbit service definition
+* Enhancement: New 500px service definition, props https://github.com/petermolnar
+* Enhancement: Allow filtering of POST parameters during token verification for OAuth2 via `keyring_{service}_verify_token_post_params`
+* Enhancement: Allow filtering of service configuration fields, props https://github.com/justinshreve
+* Enhancement: Add `test_connection()` method for all services, so that you can confirm if a token is working via the Admin UI
+* Enhancement: Facebook: use new endpoints, ability to list Pages this token has access to
+* Enhancement: Include token meta in admin UI, make avatars bigger
+* Enhancement: Avoid fatal error on sites with the pecl OAuth library installed, props https://github.com/sanchothefat
+* Enhancement: Use internal WP function to ensure querystrings are correctly encoded in OAuth2 implementation, props https://github.com/cfinke
+* Enhancement: Make Keyring::error() able to record errors without wp_die()ing (optional)
+* Bugfix: Actually detect responses from connection-tests properly, and report them as errors
+* Bugfix: Avoid PHP notice in http-basic

 = 1.6.1 =
 * Enhancement: Add Eventbrite as a service, props @jkudish